 Video: Pasta Intro – Making a dough (Skill 10)

 – Using a Pasta Machine (Skill 5 & 10)

 Video: Pasta Masterclass

-3. Lasagne with home-made pasta and home-made béchamel sauce
+Lasagne with freshly made pasta and béchamel sauce

 Video: Pasta Teacher and Student Guidance – Class Teaching